Look the Other Way: Designing 'Positive' Molecules with Negative Data via Task Arithmetic: Appendix

 \item \textit{Success rate}: the frequency of distinct molecules outside the training sets that possess the task property.
 Molecules are deduplicated via canonicalizing the designs and keeping only one of the identical strings.
 Success rate evaluates the accuracy of the model (the higher, the better).

 \item \textit{Number of clusters}: the number of clusters identified by the sphere exclusion algorithm.
-Tanimoto distance on extended connectivity fingerprints \cite{rogers2010extended} is used with a threshold of 65\% to identify the number of distinct clusters.
-The metric is linked to \#Circles \cite{xiemuch}, and the \texttt{rdkit} implementation is used.
-The higher the number of clusters, the more diverse the design library -- a desired trait for drug discovery \cite{renz2024diverse}.
+Tanimoto distance on extended connectivity fingerprints \citep{rogers2010extended} is used with a threshold of 65\% to identify the number of distinct clusters as suggested in previous work \citep{xiemuch}.
+The metric is linked to \#Circles \citep{xiemuch}, and the \texttt{rdkit} implementation is used.
+The higher the number of clusters, the more diverse the design library -- a desired trait for drug discovery \citep{renz2024diverse}.

 \item \textit{Number of successful molecule clusters}: the number of cluster centers that possess the task property.
+Successful designs are first extracted from the full list and then clustered to identify the structurally distant molecules.
 This metric combines the evaluation of diversity and accuracy, and is used as the main evaluation metric across the study.
 Higher values are preferred. \end{itemize}

+\paragraph{Docking.} We selected coagulation factor II (F2), glucocorticoid receptor (NR3C1), and Peroxisome proliferator-activated receptor delta (PPARD) proteins for docking experiments since they are studied in drug discovery contexts and docking yields high enrichment for these targets \citep{garcia2022dockstring}.
+The binding site annotations, binding ligands, and non-binding ligands are curated from previous work \citep{garcia2022dockstring}.
+Any ligand that contains atoms besides C, H, O, N, S, P, F, Cl, Br, I, or is present in the pretraining set is filtered out.
+Ligands with 10-40 non-hydrogen atoms and a canonical SMILES length below 80 are extracted.
+Salts, charges, and stereochemistry annotations are removed.
+Meeko is used to preprocess the proteins and ligands for docking.
+Autogrid4 is used to create interaction maps of the protein binding sites, and Autodock-GPU is used to run the docking simulations \citep{santos2021accelerating}.

+20 docking simulations are run for each ligand, and the lowest binding energy across the runs is used as the docking score.
+100,000 pretraining molecules are randomly sampled and also docked against each target using the same pipeline.
+The rounded values that define the lowest and highest 5\% of the pretraining docking score distributions are used as thresholds to define `well-docking' and `poor-docking' molecules \figref{fig:pt-docking}{}.
+The thresholds for F2 are found to be -10.75 and -5.75 for well-docked and poorly docked molecules, respectively.
+For NR3C1 and PPARD; the same thresholds are computed as -12.00 and -6.00.

+The actives with a docking score below the well-docking threshold, and inactives with a docking score above the poor-docking threshold are extracted for supervised finetuning and molecular task arithmetic.
+The molecules in each set are represented with randomized SMILES and augmented 10 times.
+The models are trained with early stopping with configurations the same as above.
+10,000 molecules are generated with each trained model, and novel and unique designs are docked against the corresponding target using the same docking pipeline used for datasets.

+We train models with molecular task arithmetic ($0.20 < \lambda < 0.90$) using poor-docking molecules for zero-shot design.
+For the few-shot setting, we apply supervised finetuning using positive molecules and task arithmetic as previously \secref{sec:few-shot}.
+We produce 10,000 samples with each strategy and dock the novel and unique designs.
+We randomly sample 10,000 molecules from the pretraining set as a control and compute the number of successful clusters and success rate.